puter-com/Puter/definitions/software-library.md

 A Software Library is a useful way for computer programs to _execute common tasks_ that other computer programs also execute.

 > Let's say you are baking a batch of scones.
-The recipe for scones refers others recipes, one for the dough and another to make strawberry jam.
+The recipe for scones refers other recipes, one for the dough and another to make strawberry jam.
 Those base recipes for dough and jam can be put together in a library of recipes.
 That library is similar to a software library, in that it offers recipe creators a shortcut to proven instructions for standard parts of their meals.

 ### What makes a Software Library

 * A Software library offers a collection of permanent resources that computer programs can access to do common tasks.
 It's a convenient way of reusing code that others developed.
 * A software library typically includes one or several of the following:
     * pre-written code
-    * templates for messages and classes
+    * templates for messages and classes (classes are an aggregator structure for similar objects)
     * documentation
     * configurations
     * example data